-->

 The binaries from this particular malware family are quite large in size (1-3 MB compared to the ~15KB of the typical PRISM binary).
 This is due to the binaries having libcurl statically compiled into them, which is evident due to the presence of known libcurl strings.
 We have named this malware family “PrismaticSuccessor.”

-By decompiling the main function, Alien Labs observed that the binary takes an optional parameter.
+By decompiling the main function, LevelBlue Labs observed that the binary takes an optional parameter.
 If said parameter is the character “9,” it prints the configuration.
 For these binaries, the configuration consists of two URLs: 1) HostUrl is used to fetch the C&C host and 2) PortUrl is used to fetch the port number to contact the previous host on.

 We have also observed that immediately after these actions, the malware attempts to open and lock /var/lock/sshd.lock.
 If it fails to do so, it fakes a segmentation fault.
 This procedure ensures that the malware is not already running in the machine (see figure 7).